gomorpheus/morpheus-apidoc/source/includes/_instances.md

-instanceType | null | The type of instance by code we want to fetch servicePlan | null | service plans designate layout and capacity layout | null | the layout id for the instance type that you want to provision. i.e. single process or cluster
+instanceType | null | The type of instance by code we want to fetch servicePlan | null | service plans designate layout and capacity layout | null | the layout id for the instance type that you want to provision. i.e. single process or cluster site   | null | The Group Id for which server group to provision into. (can be acquired using the /api/groups API)

 ## Updating an Instance